PankajRawat333/MyWebSite.dev/input/posts/run-dotnet-lambda-function-locally-using-localstack.md

     <img src="/posts/images/localstack-log-result.jpg" width="100%">

 ### Conclusion
-To run Lambda function in a LocalStack required some additional effort as compare to S3 and SQS which we have seen in our previous blog post.
-You can check [LocalStack Lambda](https://docs.localstack.cloud/aws/lambda/) for more detail and don't forget to share your thoughts in comments section.
+To run Lambda function in a LocalStack requires some additional effort as compare to S3 and SQS which we have seen in our previous blog post.
+You can check [LocalStack Lambda](https://docs.localstack.cloud/aws/lambda/) for more detail and don't forget to share your thoughts in comment section.

 Happy cloud computing.